 In the customizer, you can control the layout of almost all elements of your site, similar to the colors and typography controls.

-You can control how many sidebars should appear, the width and layout of the menus, change the width, height, and padding of an element to display differently depending on the visitor’s device, etc.
+You can control how many sidebars should appear, the width and layout of the menus, change the width, height, and padding of an element to display differently depending on the visitor’s device and screen size.

 Layout options in post/page editor allow you to configure specific post or page layout.
 You can change the sidebar layout, footer widgets, and the page builder content container type.